-It is a violation of human rights and may be a form of domestic and/or sexual abuse.
+It is considered a violation of human rights and may be a form of domestic and/or sexual abuse.

-One Chance Rule
+'One Chance Rule'

-All staff are aware of the 'One Chance' Rule' in relation to forced marriage, FGM and honour-based abuse.
+All staff are aware of the 'One Chance' Rule' in relation to forced marriage, FGM and HBA.
 Staff recognise they may only have one chance to speak to a child who is a potential victim and have just one chance to save a life.

 The school is aware that if the victim is not offered support following disclosure that the 'One Chance' opportunity may be lost.
-Therefore, all staff are aware of their responsibilities and obligations when they become aware of potential forced marriage, FGM and honour-based abuse.
+Therefore, all staff are aware of their responsibilities and obligations when they become aware of potential forced marriage, FGM and HBA cases.